vectorlang/vector/docs/proposal.md

         dp := z[0]
     }

-or, using language built-in map/reduce (these need to happen at compile time because we have no GPU support for first-class functions at runtime):
+or, using language built-ins map/reduce (these need to happen at compile time because we have no GPU support for first-class functions at runtime):

     // Compute the dot product of two vectors int main(void) {